sureliyajd/jd-laraworld/ADVANCED_LARAVEL_FEATURES.md

 - **Notification Center**: Complete notification management UI
 - **Toast Notifications**: Real-time toast alerts for new events
 - **Context Provider**: Global notification state management
+ - **Demo Mode**: If Pusher credentials are not configured, the app runs without real-time and logs guidance to enable it

 ## 📁 File Structure